 I thought it would be fun to host a cookbook review on It’s a Keeper (IAK).
-Some of my readers and Facebook/Twitter follwers who wanted to participate don’t have blogs of their own to share their recipes on, so I offered up a guest post on IAK to give all of my readers the opportunity to share their reviews.
+Some of my readers and Facebook/Twitter followers who wanted to participate don’t have blogs of their own to share their recipes on, so I offered up a guest post on IAK to give all of my readers the opportunity to share their reviews.
 This one is from my good friend, Natalie.

-When looking for recipe or two to review for the It’s A Keeper Cookbook Review, I came across Ina Garten’s Roasted Pears with Blue Cheese.
-One of my very favorite salads, especially in the fall when the pears and apples are at their peak, is one with pears, walnuts and cranberries, so when I saw this recipe, I knew I had to try it.
+When looking for a recipe or two to review for the It’s A Keeper Cookbook Review, I came across Ina Garten’s Roasted Pears with Blue Cheese.
+One of my very favorite salads, especially in the fall when the pears and apples are at their peak, is one with pears, walnuts, and cranberries, so when I saw this recipe, I knew I had to try it.

 3 ripe but firm Anjou pears

 3 ounces coarsely crumbled sharp blue cheese such as Stilton

 ¼ cup dried cranberries

 ¼ cup walnut halves, toasted and chopped